yrqian99/MDP-CT-23SPRING/Project3Documentation/README.md

 My initial idea is to make a website where user enters a piece of text, and then the text will be parsed into words, a semantically closest color will be found to each word.
 Eventually the website will display a color palate, or some graphics/shaders made with the colors.
+I choose to working with first with Python as the backend.